-It takes just a few steps to order your fully custom-designed bespoke invitation.
+It takes just a few steps to order your fully custom-designed invitation.

 1 - QUOTE

 Browse our Design Portfolio for inspiration.
-Remember these are fully custom invitations, so color, artwork, font & embellishment changes are included in the pricing and expected (but if you like one as shown, you keep it similar).
+Remember these are fully custom invitations, so colors, artwork, font & embellishment changes are included in all pricing and expected (but if you like one as shown, you can keep it similar).

 To get started OR reserve a future Design Start Date, a deposit officially books the order, similar to how you’ve booked your DJ or florist.